 Records will be made of the receipt and dispensing of the study drugs supplied.
 At the conclusion of the study, any unused soticlestat will be retained by Celerion, returned to the Sponsor or designee, or destroyed, as per Sponsor instructions.
-Any remaining supplies that were purchased by Celerion will be destroyed, if appropriate.
 If no supplies remain, this fact will be documented in the pharmacy product accountability records.